liqd/thentos/README.md

 You'll need to build `thentos-core` in any case. `thentos-tests` is only required if you want to run tests.
-Whether you need other packages will depends on your use case.
+Whether you need other packages will depend on your use case.

 We recommend building all required package into the same sandbox.
 To Install `thentos-core`, change into the `thentos-core` directory and